What Are Rare Adrenal Problems?Certain adrenal tumors and diseases are common. In contrast, here is a list of rare adrenal problems:

 - Rare tumors/masses of the adrenal gland

-- Rare tumors of the retroperitoneum which may mimic an adrenal tumor
+- Rare tumors of the retroperitoneum that may mimic an adrenal tumor

-- Rare genetic variants of Cushing syndrome (Primary hypercortisolism)
+- Rare genetic variants of Cushing's syndrome (primary hypercortisolism)

-There are also a number of rare adrenal masses and the differential diagnosis may include adrenolipoma, amyloidosis, ganglioneuroma, granuloma, hamartoma, hematoma, hemangioma, leiomyoma, lipoma, neurofibroma, adrenal pseudocyst, lymphoma and teratoma.
+There are also a number of rare adrenal masses.
+The differential diagnosis may include adrenolipoma, amyloidosis, ganglioneuroma, granuloma, hamartoma, hematoma, hemangioma, leiomyoma, lipoma, neurofibroma, adrenal pseudocyst, lymphoma and teratoma.

-Infections of the Adrenal GlandAlthough rare in the Western world and developed countries, various infectious processes may cause an adrenal mass.
-These include fungal, tuberculosis, echinococcosis, and cryptococcosis.
-Adrenal cysts can be infectious, lymphangiomatous, or angioma¬tous endothelial, cystic degenerative adenomas or embryonal retention cysts.
-Sometimes, the imaging (x-rays and scans) characteristics of these particular lesions are helpful.
+Infections of the Adrenal GlandAlthough rare in the Western world and developed countries, various infectious diseases may cause an adrenal mass.
+These include fungi, tuberculosis, echinococcosis, and cryptococcosis.
+Adrenal cysts can be infectious, lymphangiomatous, angiomatous endothelial, cystic degenerative adenomas or embryonal retention cysts.
+Sometimes the imaging (x-rays and scans) characteristics of these particular lesions are helpful.
 Surgical resection may be needed due to mass effect where the mass pushes on nearby organs, or to prevent rupture, hemorrhage or infection.
 Additionally, when malignancy cannot be excluded based on imaging, surgical resection (adrenalectomy) is warranted.

-Is it Ever Appropriate to Biopsy an Adrenal Mass?As mention there are a few exceptions to the rule: DO NOT PERFORM A BIOPSY OF AN ADRENAL MASS: There are only a few exceptions to this rule!
-One exception to perform an adrenal fine-needle-aspiration-biopsy is to distinguish adrenal tissue from metastatic tissue (cancer that spread from some other organ like the breast into the adrenal gland) and less commonly to determine if an adrenal mass is due to an infection.
+Is it Ever Appropriate to Biopsy an Adrenal Mass?As mentioned previously there are a few exceptions to the rule: DO NOT PERFORM A BIOPSY OF AN ADRENAL MASS: There are only a few exceptions to this rule!
+One exception for performing an adrenal fine needle aspiration biopsy is to distinguish adrenal tissue from metastatic tissue (cancer that spread from another organ to the adrenal gland) and less commonly to determine if an adrenal mass is due to an infection.
+The most common cancers that spread to the adrenal gland are those from the lung, kidney, breast, colorectal and malignant melanoma.
 Even respected physicians such as endocrinologists or radiologists may erroneously send you for a biopsy.
 Unfortunately, we see this all the time, including at the most prestigious hospitals around the world.
 As a general rule, however, adrenal glands should not be biopsied!

-You can review images from scans and pathology in our picture gallery of a number of rare tumors that are rare that arises from the adrenal gland.
-Some of these lesions require surgery whereas others can safely be left alone.
-You certainly want an experienced surgeon and team who have seen these cases before and know whether you would benefit from treatment and if so what kind of treatment.
+You can review images of rare adrenal tumors from scans and pathology in our picture gallery.
+Some of these lesions require surgery, whereas others can safely be left alone.
+You certainly want an experienced surgeon and team who have seen these cases before to know whether you would benefit from treatment, and if so, what kind of treatment.

 There are rare genetic susceptibility syndromes that can cause adrenal disease, such as rare genetic variants of causing Primary hyperaldosteronism, Cushing’s syndrome (Primary hypercortisolism), Pheochromocytoma and Paraganglioma and Adrenocortical cancer.
 Please review each of these entities in their own sections of this large website.